godotengine/godot-website/collections/_article/uid-changes-coming-to-godot-4-4.md

 ## Why use UIDs in Godot?

-Until Godot 4.0, the engine exclusively relied on file paths to refer to scenes and scripts.
+Until Godot 4.0, the engine exclusively relied on file paths to refer to scenes, scripts and other resources.
 While this means references in scenes and scripts use human-readable paths, these paths will break if files are moved to a different location in the project (regardless of whether the move was done using the FileSystem dock or outside Godot).
 This is especially problematic for large projects where filesystem organization often changes regularly.

 Since Godot 3.x, the editor already updates path references if files are moved within the FileSystem dock.
-This works more or less, but has drawbacks: the process is slow in large projects (as files need to be scanned and modified), and a single change results in large amount of modified files in commits.
+This works more or less, but has drawbacks: the process is slow in large projects (as files need to be scanned and modified), file paths in scripts are left unchanged, and a single file move can result in a large amount of modified files in commits.
+It's also not fully reliable, and veteran Godot users probably remember various situations where moving a file seemingly corrupted a scene or resource.

-Additionally, it is common for users to move these files outside Godot (e.g. using the OS file manager or the command line).
+Additionally, it is common for users to move these files outside Godot (e.g. using the OS file manager, an IDE or the command line).
 If the editor is not open, it has no way to know the change happened.
 Even if the editor is open, when working with version control, files may change or be moved and the editor has no way to know where files have gone, resulting in all sorts of errors.

-With the aim of making Godot better suitable to large projects and significantly more resilient to external filesystem changes, ensuring this is a fully supported workflow has become a priority.
+With the aim of making Godot better suited for large projects and significantly more resilient to external filesystem changes, ensuring this is a fully supported workflow has become a priority.
 External file manager programs often have more features than Godot's own FileSystem dock, making them more convenient for many use cases.
 This means we need an approach that can reliably track files being moved, even if the Godot editor isn't open.

 Partial "Unique IDentifier" (UID) support was therefore introduced in Godot 4.0, which made it possible for users to safely move files outside Godot if they have UID support implemented.
 The editor will automatically store resource references as UIDs, with the path still being stored alongside for displaying in the editor UI (and as a fallback if the UID reference becomes invalid).
 However, UID support wasn't completely finished by the time Godot 4.0 released, which means many file types didn't benefit from the UID system entirely (if at all).

 ## Limitations of UIDs before Godot 4.4

-Each imported resource in Godot has a `.import` file, which allows for storing an UID.
-Additionally, Godot's own scene and resource file formats store an UID in their header.
+Each imported resource in Godot has a `.import` file, which allows for storing a UID.
+Additionally, Godot's own scene and resource file formats store a UID in their header.
 However, scripts and shaders are not imported resources and they are "plain text" formats, without any Godot-specific information stored within.
 In practice, this meant that UIDs could be used for scenes and most resources, but not scripts and shaders.
 The UID implementation was therefore not covering every resource type Godot support ([scripts](https://docs.godotengine.org/en/stable/classes/class_script.html) and [shaders](https://docs.godotengine.org/en/stable/classes/class_shader.html) are resources too).

+Moreover, the editor support for making use of UIDs and relying primarily on them was lacking, so UIDs didn't yet fulfill their promise of enabling seamless refactoring of project files.

 ## What's changing with UIDs in Godot 4.4